dmbarbour/wikilon/docs/Runtime.md

 Awelon is designed to afford efficient update patterns via secure hashes to name dictionaries from which another dictionary might inherit or contain.

-A feature I'd like, but only if it comes easily, is simple multi-process support such that we can directly link to the runtime database from multiple background processes rather than operate through services.
+If it comes without too much overhead, I want multi-process support so I can develop command line utility processes, hot backups, FUSE adapters, etc. without running through the web service.
+And also add new web services as separate processes if appropriate.

 ## Evaluation